 Add the Bailey’s Irish cream to the mixture until it is smooth.
 Add more Bailey’s as needed for the icing to reach piping consistency.

 Transfer the icing to a piping bag fitted with a wide tip and pipe it onto the top of the cupcakes.

-I'm the wife of a Nerd and mom of a toddler who loves his Star Wars blankie a little too much.
-I share parenting adventures, yummy recipes, and great photography on this Dallas mom blog. email@example.com
+Arena is the wife of a Nerd and mom of a toddler who loves his Star Wars blankie a little too much.
+She shares parenting adventures, yummy recipes, and great photography on this Dallas mom blog. email@example.com

 Jet is the mom of three kids under the age of four.
 When she's not wrestling kiddos, she enjoys coaching middle school cross country with her husband.
 She lives in New Mexico and writes about fashion and style. firstname.lastname@example.org